-Dr. Affleck-Graves, the fifth person to serve as executive vice president. administers Notre Dame's annual operating budget of more than \$700 million and endowment an approximately \$4 billion.
-He oversees human resource activities for a work force of more than 4,000 employees - the largest in St. Joseph County - and directs the University's construction program.
+Dr. Affleck-Graves, the fifth person to serve as executive vice president, administers the University of Notre Dame's annual oper-ating budget of more than \$700 million and an endowment of approximately \$4 billion.
+He oversees human-resource activities for a work force of more than 4,000 employees - the largest in St. Joseph County - and directs the University's construction program.